tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_parameters.md

 <a href="https://www.yelp.com/developers/documentation/v2/search_api"><img src="{{ "/images_api/yelpparameters.png" | prepend: site.baseurl }}" alt="Yelp parameters" /></a>

 You can format the values in a variety of ways.
-If using a definition list or other non-table format, you probably have styles that make these values easily readable.
+If you're using a definition list or other non-table format, you probably have styles that make these values easily readable.

 ## Data types indicate the format for the values